thomashart17/c-rust/README.md

 This will generate a header file `lib.h` inside the crate's folder inside of a new `inc` folder.

-### Building Rust in C

-The Rust in CMake build toolchain was derived from the [CMakeRust repo](https://github.com/Devolutions/CMakeRust)

 ### LTO

 Link Time Optimization was based off the resource available [here](https://blog.llvm.org/2019/09/closing-gap-cross-language-lto-between.html).